 cumulus@switch:~$ netq check bgp exclude 1 bgp check result summary: Total nodes : 10 Checked nodes : 10 Failed nodes : 0 Rotten nodes : 0 Warning nodes : 0 Additional summary: Total Sessions : 54 Failed Sessions : 0 Session Establishment Test : passed Address Families Test : skipped Router ID Test : passed

 Validation Check Result Filtering

-You can create filters to suppress false alarms or uninteresting errors and warnings that can be a nuisance in CI workflows.
+You can create filters to suppress false alarms or uninteresting errors and warnings.
 For example, certain configurations permit a singly connected MLAG bond, which generates a standard error that is not useful.

-Filtered errors and warnings related to validation checks do NOT generate notifications and do not get counted in the alarm and info event totals.
-They do get counted as part of suppressed notifications instead.
+Filtered errors and warnings related to validation checks do NOT generate notifications and are not counted in events totals.
+They are counted as part of suppressed notifications instead.

 You define these filters in the

 /etc/netq/check-filter.yml file.
 You can create a rule for individual check commands or you can create a global rule that applies to all tests run by the check command.
 Additionally, you can create a rule specific to a particular test run by the check command.